marcoreni/docs-publisher-action/README.md

 ### `docs-command`

 **Required** The command to be run inside the repository to create the docs.
-You may provide the following placeholders:

-- `{packageName}`: will work if you are using `lerna` strategy, it will be the package name without the version.
-- `{packageNameWithoutScope}`: will work if you are using `lerna` strategy, it will be the package name without the version and the scope
-  If the package has no scope, it will be the same as the package name.
+When used with `lerna` strategy, you need to set only the subpath for the docs folder inside each of the packages.
+The action will take care of the rest.

 ### `docs-path`